sanjitva/Predicting-Football-Player-Transfer-Values/README.md

 <img src="images/histogram.png" width="800">

-As we can see, the features above which are likely to be important predictors of an attacking player’s value seem to all have a significant left-skew in their distribution of values.
+As we can see, the features above which are likely to be important predictors of an attacking player’s value seem to all have a significant skew in their distribution of values.
 This shows that the features in our dataset would need to be transformed to produce a more Gaussian-like normal distribution before they can be used to fit and train our models.

 In order to achieve the desired Gaussian-like normal distribution in our features, the PowerTransformer was used from the sklearn preprocessing library.
 It is a tool that transforms data to be more-Gaussian like and helps with modeling issues such as prevalence of heteroscedasticity (non-constant variance)